 There are also mobile slaughterhouses in some areas.
 A trailer or "mobile poultry processing unit" comes to your farm and processes the birds on-farm for you.
 Some of these have a minimum number of birds, so be sure to consider that when making your business plan.

 Sell the Chickens

-Your birds are processed, packaged, and in the freezer - so now it's time to put that marketing plan into action and sell them.
-Whether you're bringing them to the farmers market, selling to restaurants, or direct to consumers, you'll need to refer back to your business plan to sell the chickens you've so carefully raised.
+Your birds are processed, packaged, and in the freezer–so now it's time to put that marketing plan into action and sell them.
+Whether you're bringing them to the farmers market, selling to restaurants, or going direct to consumers, you'll need to refer back to your business plan to sell the chickens you've so carefully raised.

 Reassess and Reevaluate

 Like with any business, you should regularly reassess and reevaluate to see if things are still working.
-Did your marketing plan work or does it need to be retooled?
-Do you want to raise more birds next time or fewer?
-Did you find on-farm processing to work well, or will you hire out that job next time?
+Did your marketing plan work, or does it need to be retooled?
+Do you want to raise more or less birds next time?
+Did on-farm processing work for you, or will you hire out that job next time?